January 12, 2012 | WebMemo on Labor

 - Despite these average pay differences, many federal employees are not overpaid.
 The General Schedule does not connect pay with performance.
 Many of the hardest-working and most highly skilled federal employees receive at- or below-market compensation.

 - Federal benefits include:

 - Both a defined-benefit and defined-contribution pension plan.

 - Significantly more paid leave than private-sector workers.
 A federal employee with three years on the job receives all 10 federal holidays, 20 paid vacation days, and 13 sick leave days per year.

 - Federal employees enjoy job security irrespective of the state of the economy.
-Since the recession began, federal employment (outside the Postal Service) has risen by 231,000, or 12 percent.
+Since the recession began, federal employment (not including the Postal Service) has risen by 230,000, or 12 percent.
 Federal employees are almost never fired for poor performance.

 - Federal employees demonstrate with their actions that they receive better compensation in the public sector than in the private sector: They quit their jobs at one-third the rate of private employees.

 - Taxpayers should not sacrifice so that federal employees can enjoy better pay and benefits than they could hope to receive in the private sector.

 - Many federal employees retire in their late 50s, collect their pension and retiree health benefits, and then take a second job in the private sector.
 Taxpayers should not have to subsidize this double-dipping.